 Financial aid is any grant, scholarship, loan, or paid employment offered to students for the purpose of helping them meet education-related expenses.
 Grants and scholarships are regarded as “gift” aid and need not be repaid, although they may carry certain provisions to which a student must adhere.
-Loans and employment (jobs) are referred to as self-help aid and require the student to fulfill an obligation in return (repay the loan or perform a job skill).
+Loans and employment (work-study jobs) are referred to as self-help aid and require the student to fulfill an obligation in return (repay the loan or perform a job skill).

 Most financial aid programs are based on the philosophy that the primary responsibility of paying college expenses rests with the student and his/her family.
 Therefore, most financial aid resources serve to supplement, rather than replace, the resources of the family.
 The College subscribes to this philosophy in administering its programs.

 To qualify for federal and state financial aid and maintain your eligibility, you must:

 - Be accepted for admission to the College on a degree-seeking basis in a curriculum at least 16 credits in length.

 - Be enrolled in good standing in at least one credit course and maintain satisfactory academic progress (SAP).

 - Be a United States citizen, permanent resident of the United States or its trust territories, or an eligible non-citizen.

 - Not be in default on any student loan (Stafford, PLUS, SLS, or Perkins Loan).